Hinata-Ishizawa/expression.box/README.md

 - `sample`: Sample names.
 - `replication`: Number of reprications of each sample.
 - `pal`: Color pallet for boxplot.
 Default is 'NULL'.

+If you want to only formatting TPM data for creating boxplot and create it yourself, you can use `data_arange()`.